ImranHuhn/AzureIntro/README.md

   <img src="https://i.imgur.com/Nv9hHfR.png" height="100%" width="100%" alt="azure portal home"/>
 </p>

-1. Go ahead and go to users through the search bar.
+1.  <b>Navigate: </b>Go to "Users" through the search bar.
-2. The new user option is  to create a user.
+2.  <b>New User: </b>This option is for creating a user.
-3. Refresh is to update the list view after creating a new user.
+3.  <b>Refresh: </b>Use this to update the list view after creating a new user.
-4. This is the area to see a list of existing users.
+4.  <b>Existing Users: </b>This area displays a list of current users.
-5. This is the button to see the status of the new user that’s been created.
+5.  <b>Status Check: </b>This button allows you to view the status of the newly created user.
-6. This is the delete button to remove a user or multiple users.
+6.  <b>Delete: </b>This is the delete button to remove a user or multiple users.

 <h2>Storage Accounts Section</h2>